the-recircle-app/Recircle/replit.md

 ## Recent Changes

+### November 16, 2025
+- **Treasury Depletion UX**: Added friendly messaging when VeBetterDAO treasury runs out of B3TR tokens.
+Instead of generic errors, users see encouraging messages celebrating the app's popularity and prompting them to vote for ReCircle on VeBetterDAO.
+Backend detects "Insufficient treasury funds" errors and passes `treasuryDepleted: true` flag to frontend, which displays custom positive messaging.

 ### November 5, 2025
 - **Fixed AI Receipt Amount Bug**: OpenAI was confusing `totalAmount` (receipt dollar amount) with B3TR reward amount.
 Updated prompts to explicitly clarify that `totalAmount` should extract the USD dollar amount from the receipt (e.g., $26.67), not the estimated reward (e.g., 8.5 B3TR).
 This fixes incorrect CO2 calculations and proof strings.